simrenbasra/simys-blog/_posts/2024-09-13-timeseries_part1.md

 **Residual Plot**
 The residual plot should show randomness with no obvious patterns.
 This indicates that the seasonality and trend components have effectively captured patterns in the data, leaving the residuals as random noise.

-Although the variance in the residuals is not constant and shows some fluctuations, there are no clear patterns.
+In this example, the variance in the residuals is not constant and shows some fluctuations, there are no clear patterns.
 This suggests that the model has performed reasonably well but may still be missing some patterns in the data.

 ### Stationary Data

-For accurate forecasting, time series models require stationary data.
+For accurate forecasting, timeseries models require stationary data.
 Stationary data means that the data's mean and variance remain constant over time.
 This is important because many forecasting models, like machine learning models, assume that all data follows the same distribution.

 ***How to Make Data Stationary?***